 Program Managers report to the Director of Operations and work in close association with the Program Development Team, i.e. other Program and Project Managers.

-In this region, Great River Greening is working to improve water quality by addressing agricultural and urban runoff in critical tributaries, targeted by pollution load and drinking water and wellhead protection.
+In the Southern Region, Great River Greening is working to improve water quality by addressing agricultural and urban runoff in critical tributaries, targeted by pollution load and drinking water and wellhead protection.
 We do this through collaborative work with producers, local government, civic/community groups, producer interest groups, businesses, and universities.

 Future efforts in this area include: a) an exploratory alternative cropping initiative in Seven Mile Creek and/or Roger’s Creek; b) advanced water quality monitoring in Seven Mile Creek with Gustavus Adolphus; c) ground water/source water protection in agricultural communities in the Middle and Lower Minnesota River Basin (municipalities TBD); and d) an expansion into the Cannon River Watershed to conserve soil and water resources through increased best management practices.